- What is the public market?

 - Where is the market located?

-- Who will run the market?
+- Who runs the market?

-- How will the project be financed?
+- How was the project financed?

-- When will the market open?
+- When did the market open?

 - What is the history of the public market project?